 In February 2018, the Kentucky Division of Water (DOW) and EPA Region 4 accepted the Gunpowder TMDL Alternative plan, which consists of the Gunpowder Creek Watershed Plan and the Primary Contact Recreation (PCR) supplement.
 This plan addresses the 303(d)-listed segments within Gunpowder Creek Watershed (Figure 1).
 A progress report is submitted to DOW annually.
-The 2018 progress report can be found as an appendix to the TMDL Alternative supplement.
-The following sections provide an overview of the implementation that has occurred in the subwatersheds of Gunpowder Creek-and the results of monitoring during the current reporting period.
+The following sections provide an overview of the implementation that has occurred in the subwatersheds of Gunpowder Creek and the results of monitoring during the current reporting period.